homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/CONTRIBUTING.md

 ### Check workflow runs
 After publishing your pull request, pay attention to the workflows that are run.

-For security purposes, workflows on pull requests to public repositories from some outside contributors will not run automatically, and might need to be approved first.
+For security purposes, workflows on pull requests to public repositories from some outside contributors will might need to be approved first.

 If the workflows highlight errors, fix them and push additional commits to your branch.
 This will automatically update the pull request and run the checks again.